-- String is a type in CLR whereas String is a type in C#.
+- A string is a type in CLR, whereas a String is a type in C#.
 When C# and CLR are used together, System.
-String is used automatically.
+The string is used automatically.

-- String is a .NET framework data type whereas the string is a data type in C#.
+- A string is a .NET Framework data type, whereas the string is a data type in C#.

-- For variable declaration, the string is used and for class declaration System.
-String is used.
+- For variable declaration, the string is used and for the class declaration System.
+A string is used.

-- String is a reference type in System while string as a variable cannot be used to refer any data or type in C#.
+- The string is a reference type in System, while string as a variable cannot be used to refer to any data or type in C#.

-- String can refer to anything depends on the usage.
-But the string is a keyword that cannot be used for declaring any variables and it always has a proper meaning for the usage.
+- The string can refer to anything depends on the usage.
+But the string is a keyword that cannot be used for declaring any variables, and it always has a proper meaning for the usage.

 - When static functions are needed, it is better to use the System.
 String.
 String as a variable can be used for the usage of variables and in proper coding style.

 - The keyword string is just used for the creation of variables and has limited usage in C#.
 System.
-String has a different set of functions and properties to change the string variable.
+The string has a different set of functions and properties to change the string variable.

 - When a string is used for declaring the variable, String is used to accessing static methods from C# such as String.
 Format () and String.
 Compare () and so on.

-- When a string is used, it is only for variable declaration but when String is used, it is for many purposes in the code.
+- When a string is used, it is only for variable declaration, but it is for many purposes in the code when String is used.